 This represented a significant time-savings, especially in the case of an unsteady simulation such as this one.
 The smaller overall grid size coupled with the larger cell sizes and time-step size may have represented a small savings if running a couple of simulations, but it proved to be very significant when running the hundreds of simulations that Carrigan would need to run.

 “The other advantage to the hybrid approach is you can easily automate the meshing process,” Carrigan says.
 “Reliable and robust meshing is a must for optimization and if you’re analyzing hundreds or thousands of blade geometries this can be accomplished more easily using a hybrid meshing approach.”

 For the optimization algorithm, Carrigan used an in-house differential evolution algorithm which is a stochastic direct search method where the design parameters are represented by floating point values rather than binary strings.

 This is an attractive choice for design optimization where the characteristics of the solution space may not be known beforehand.
 Using ANSYS FLUENT as the solver, Carrigan next turned to Tecplot 360 to post-process the wind turbine CFD data and visually evaluate the vortex shedding following the optimization.
 After running the optimization, the leading edge vortex shedding occurring for the baseline geometry had been eliminated resulting in higher overall average torque and a 7% increase in efficiency.

-For a more thorough technical discussion and demonstration of Carrigan’s automated process, watch the recorded Webinar Parametric Optimization for Vertical Axis Wind Turbines Design Using Independent CFD Tools.
+For a more thorough technical discussion and demonstration of Carrigan’s automated process, watch the recorded Webinar on YouTube Parametric Optimization for Vertical Axis Wind Turbines Design Using Independent CFD Tools.